Thinking of You. Toy with family and friends.

 Using the proper circuit topology for your particular application is paramount!

 It’s all in the timers.
 Timers are very useful in embedded systems, and this discussion covers enough ground to get you up and running using them.

-Here’s a quick circuit that will let you know if you need to add water or not to the reservoir for your Christmas tree.
+Here’s a quick circuit that will let you know if your Christmas tree needs water.

 Forget the soldering iron!
 Grab your box of littleBits and put together these five festive projects that will be sure to get you in that holiday spirit.

 Let friends and loved ones know that you're thinking of them.

 In this day and age of electronics, you can practically track everything.
 So, why not apply that to the quality of the coffee sitting in the pot?

 by Tim Brown